 Changemakers Event

-This year, the YMCA brings you Celebrating Community Changemakers (formerly known as the A.K.
-Guy Awards Event), where we gather to recognize the people who convene the conversations and champion the change needed to create communities we all want to live in.
+Celebrating volunteerism and honoring extraordinary community leaders who convene the conversations and champion the change needed to create communities we all want to live in.

 Awards in two categories will be given in recognition of exceptional volunteerism and activism.
 Each award speaks to lasting impact, addressing urgent issues, and enriching our neighbors’ lives today and tomorrow.